MCreator/MCreator/plugins/mcreator-localization/help/default/block/bonemeal_success_condition.md

-This condition determines whether bone meal is successful.
+This condition determines whether using bone meal on this block is successful.

-If this returns false, the bone meal will be consumed, but the "On success" procedure won't be executed.
+If this returns false, the bone meal will be consumed, but the "${l10n.t("elementgui.common.event_on_bonemeal_success")}" procedure won't be executed.